Music

 Children create a variety of music through improvisation and composition, they use their voices and instruments.

-- Teachers assess and adapt learning for all groups of learners, specifically providing support and challenge for SEND and PP children.
+• Teachers assess and adapt teaching for all groups of learners, specifically providing extra targeted support and challenge for SEND, pupil premium and our most vulnerable children.

 Impact